mphilip9/Seed-bank/README.md

 A simple application that you can use to search what you can plant in your garden each month based on your hardiness zone.
 I made this specifically for my mom because she wanted an easy way to see what you can plant in a given month.
 I wanted to make the UI simple and easily readable, so I kept the plant details to a minimum.
 The plant data is stored using postgreSQL and currently only covers zones 3-8 reliably.
-You can save the list for the given month as as a pdf file as well with the click of the button in case you wanted to print it out.
+You can save the list for the given month as a pdf file as well with the click of the button in case you wanted to print it out.

 ![Alt Text](https://github.com/mphilip9/seed-bank/blob/main/Nov-28-2022%2014-38-29.gif)